-YCP Group recognizes that effective corporate governance is essential for improving long-term corporate value, and thereby regards strengthening and enhancement of corporate governance to be a key management issue.
+YCP Group recognizes that effective corporate governance is essential for improving long-term corporate value, and thereby regards the strengthening and enhancement of corporate governance to be a key management issue.
 We believe that an environment in which corporate governance functions effectively will enable us to build good relationships with shareholders and other stakeholders, i.e. business partners, employees, etc., and to achieve long-term growth by providing quality services.
 As such, we disclose information in a timely and appropriate manner to ensure the soundness, transparency and objectivity of the YCP Group’s corporate activities as well as actively work towards creating a system that strengthens the YCP Group’s management supervision function.

 The image below outlines the corporate governance system of YCP Group.

 The Group Board of Directors is composed of one (1) Executive Director who is the CEO of YCP Group, and three (3) Non-Executive Directors who are members of the Group Audit Committee.
-Of the Directors serving on the Group Audit Committee, two (2) Directors meet the requirement for independent directors stipulated in the Companies Act of Japan.
+Of the Non-Executive Directors serving on the Group Audit Committee, two (2) Independent Non-Executive Directors meet the requirement for independent directors stipulated in the Companies Act of Japan.

 The Group Board of Directors is chaired by the Group CEO.
 The Group Board of Directors meets monthly for regular meetings and as and when necessary for special meetings.
 Directors share information and communicate with each other to make decisions on important business operations and matters delegated by resolutions of shareholders meetings as well as to supervise the Group’s business operations and performance of duties of each Director.